Jimoto Frappuccino mentioned in this article is no longer served in Starbucks Japan as of Aug 3 2021.

 Since its arrival in Japan in 1996, Starbucks has 1,637 stores spread across all 47 prefectures in Japan.
 In summer 2021, Starbucks Japan is celebrating its 25th anniversary, and what better way to celebrate this special occasion than to release 47 regional exclusive ‘Jimoto (local) Frappuccino’, right?
 These Frappuccino drinks have been created with unique flavors, appearance, and ingredients that uphold the specialties of that particular region or prefecture and will be served only at stores within that prefecture.
 At Starbucks, every staff is regarded as 'partners,' and their opinions and ideas are highly valued, as they act as a vital part of the community that Starbucks aims to build.
 This admirable business ethics of Starbucks has been an essential aspect in making the 'Jimoto Frappuccino.'
 Each of the drinks was developed and perfected by taking in the ideas and opinions of the local 'partners' on the ingredients, taste, flavor, sweetness level, amount of toppings, etc. As a result, each of these drinks is a delicious Starbucks Frappuccino and a representation of the unique identity that the people of the respective prefecture feel proud of and act as a medium to bring people together.

-You can visit here the official page for the ‘Jimoto Frappuccino," and these drinks will be available from 30th June to 3rd August of 2021 at their respective Starbucks stores in Japan.
+You can visit here the official page for the ‘Jimoto Frappuccino," and these drinks were available from 30th June to 3rd August of 2021 at their respective Starbucks stores in Japan.
 While each of these drinks is equally exciting, we will be taking an in-depth look at ten of the drinks that stands out the most.

 Hokkaido, the northernmost region in Japan, is renowned for its abundant nature and top-quality agricultural products.
 Two of the most famous Hokkaido specialties featured as ingredients in this Frappuccino are fresh milk and corn.
 Rich cream made from Hokkaido milk has been mixed with white chocolate syrup and then topped with crispy corn flakes.
 The white frappe base with the golden-yellow corn flakes creates a gorgeous appearance reminiscent of the sunlight sparkling on Hokkaido's snowy landscapes.